 The company is continuing to expand throughout the UK, adding around 20 new outlets every year.
 But with success also comes challenges for the business’ supply chain, which needs to flex to accommodate increased demand for Fat Face products throughout the year and especially during periods of high demand.

 The logistics team at Fat Face realised that the business needed to assess new ways of operating from its current site, avoiding the need to utilise expensive, short-term facilities.
 Total Logistics was appointed to review Fat Face’s current warehousing operations, with the remit to offer advice on the company’s supply chain strategy moving forward.

-As well as looking at how Fat Face held and processed stock (including goods-in and picking), the Total Logistics team examined how end of season stock was handled.
+As well as looking at how Fat Face held and processed stock (including goods in and picking), the Total Logistics team examined how the end of season stock was handled.
 One of the challenges facing the business is the sheer complexity and range of products needed to satisfy the seven seasons now used in retail; Autumn transition, Autumn, Winter, High Winter, Spring, Summer and High Summer.

 Gavin Parnell of Total Logistics said: “In common with many retailers, we found that Fat Face was considering a number of supply chain options.
 These included a potentially costly expansion programme that could be avoided by fully examining their current space utilisation.”

 By reorganising storage media to align more closely with the stock profile, Total Logistics enabled Fat Face to increase warehouse utilisation significantly.
 This meant that the retailer could continue to meet its projected warehousing requirements without the need to expand existing or acquire new, premises.

 Total Logistics also made several important recommendations to the way that pre-picking of the stock was carried out (as well as stock configuration), which increased the density of stock storage and reduced man hours needed during season change period.